Powerball jackpot data shows where winners could take home the most, and least

 CBS News looked at each state to see where a jackpot winner could take home the most — and the least — after taxes.

 States including California, Florida, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming do not tax lottery prizes.
-A winner of the current jackpot in these states could receive $820 million across 30 payments, or $371 million as a lump sum, after federal taxes, according to data from USA Mega.
+A winner of a $1.4 billion jackpot in these states could receive $820 million across 30 payments, or $371 million as a lump sum, after federal taxes, according to data from USA Mega.

 In states with higher taxes, the total yearly payments would add up to less in states with higher taxes.
 For example, a winner in Minnesota would receive about $692 million, followed by Oregon, $691,589,400; New Jersey, $680,539,380; Washington, D.C., $680,539,380 and New York, $678,589,380, which has the lowest after-tax annuitized payout.